supabase-community/supabase-graphql-example/README.md

 ```

-> Note: In order for the RLS policies authenticate you. you've have to pass an authorization header:
+> Note: In order for the RLS policies authenticate you, you have to pass an authorization header:

 ```
 authorization: Bearker <access_token>